Jimfarrugia/ruby_hangman/README.md

 ### Changelog:

+- ASCII-art image on victory.
+- ASCII-art image on game over.
+- ASCII-art to display lives left.
 - Added ASCII-art title to welcome screen with tty-font gem.
 - Screen/terminal clears throughout the game to display only relevant data.

 ### To Do:

-- ASCII-art to display lives left.
-- ASCII-art image on victory.
-- ASCII-art image on game over.
+- Display ascii art depictions of lives-left after clearing terminal when displaying validation messages and the like.
 - Points tally for multiple games.
 - Play sounds after user input based on result of that input.